GabubuAvailable/batnotify/README.md

 4: Choose "Uninstall"

 5: That's it.
 You uninstalled batnotify.
 Now make sure to delete the batnotify from your .xinitrc or autostartup settings.

+## Do you want to translate?
+To contribute you need to download the file by [clicking here](https://raw.githubusercontent.com/GabubuAvailable/batnotify/main/translate%20submit) and completing.

+After that, create a new issue with this file and wait :)